-- Five-time National Coach of the Year
+- 9-Time NCAA Coach of the Year

-- 27-time SEC Coach of the Year
+- 45-Time SEC Coach of the Year

 - USTFCCCA Coaches Hall of Fame